 The best books to read on investing

 There are many books written on investing and it is hard to tell which is the best.
 I am in search for the best since 2016.
 Here is a list which I think you should have in your library.
-First five are "must read".
+The ones in blue are "must read".
 If after you read the first five you still do not get it, most probably investing is not for you, go and do something else.

 1. Deep value - T. Carlisle